shaack/bootstrap-cookie-consent-settings/README.md

 It is located in `php/Shaack/BootstrapCookieConsentSettings.php`.

-You can use it like described in the following example.
+You can use it as described in the following example.

 ```PHP
 $cookieSettings = new \Shaack\BootstrapCookieConsentSettings();